zapek/Xeres/README.md

 - Java 8 or higher so that Gradle can bootstrap the rest (Xeres itself uses Java 17)

-If you want to quickly try the current development version without installing anything, see the [command line](#Command-line) section below.
+If you want to quickly try the current development version without installing anything else, see the [command line](#Command-line) section below.

 ## Features